igromanru/HD2-Sneaky-Stuff/README.md

 ## How to use
 Before you start, you have to unzip the files from the zip archive.
 Both **HD2-Sneaky-Stuff-Injector.exe** and **Helldivers-2-Sneaky-Stuff.dll** has to be in the same directory!
-If your AntiVirus doesn’t like it, disable it and add the directory where you unzipped the files to the exclusions list.
-It’s common for AV software to detect injectors.
+If your AntiVirus doesn’t like it, disable the AntiVirus and add the directory where you unzipped the files to the exclusions list.
+It’s common for AV software to detect injectors as a malware.

 ### Inject Automatically
 1. Load the game until you're in your ship
 2. Execute the **HD2-Sneaky-Stuff-Injector.exe** (you must have administrator rights on the Windows account)
-3. If the injection was successful, and you see the console window of Sneaky Stuff, you can close the window of the injector.
+3. If the injection was successful, and you'll see the console window of Sneaky Stuff
 4. Use hotkeys to enable features while the game or the Sneaky Stuff console is in the foreground.
 5. "Undetected" features can be disabled manually by pressing CTRL+[their assigned hotkey].
 "Sneaky" disable themselves automatically.
 (See "*Sneaky" features and how to use them* section)
 6. (optional) Move the "HD2 Sneaky Stuff" console window to a second monitor to see what happens there while you're playing.

 ### Inject Manually (alternative)
-You can use any DLL injector that works for you to inject the **Helldivers-2-Sneaky-Stuff.dll**.
+You can use any DLL injector to inject **Helldivers-2-Sneaky-Stuff.dll** into the `helldivers2.exe`.
 If you want to be extra sneaky, use a manual map injector or a driver based manual map injector.

 ### Configuration file
 The `Settings.toml` file will be created in the `/Helldivers 2/bin/` directory if it doesn’t already exist, and it will be read from there.
 In the **Settings.toml** configuration file, you can change the single-key hotkeys assigned to each feature.
 To disable certain features, you still need to use the hard-coded modifier CTRL + (hotkey).
-Hotkey values are Virtual-Key Codes, and can be assigned as either decimal or hex-decimal.
+Hotkey values are [Virtual-Key Codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes), and can be assigned as either decimal or hex-decimal.
 e.g.: `InfiniteHealthKey = 0x61` is the **Numpad 1** key.
 If you have a non-US keyboard layout (e.g. Russian, German, Chinese), just use google to find corresponding Virtual-Key Codes.